-Be sure your family's vaccinations are up to date.
-Check with your medical provider if you are unsure of which ones are needed.
+Be sure your family's vaccinations are up-to-date.
+Check with your medical provider if you are unsure which ones are needed.
 For each person in the household, keep important medications and equipment packed and easy to access before a disaster hits.
 Supplies should last at least three days.

 - Assemble the medical and other supplies you would need in an evacuation, including prescription medication (check expiration dates).